-For many Illinois households, energy costs place a severe and continuing stress on the family’s budget.
+For many Illinois households, utility costs can place a severe and continuing stress on the family’s budget.
 In some instances, the household is forced to make painful decisions regarding which bills to pay and which necessities to survive without.
-We're ready to work with members who may have fallen behind on their utility bills.
+We're ready to work with co-op members who may have fallen behind on their electric bills.

-If you've fallen behind on paying your electric bill or if you've received a disconnect notice, please call us today to discuss payment arrangement options.
-Please contact our Billing Department at 800-879-0339.
+If you are having difficulty paying your bill, we may be able to help by setting up a payment arrangement with you.
+Please call us today to discuss payment arrangement options at 1-800-879-0339 during normal business hours.
 We can also review your usage history and recommend ways to reduce your electricity consumption which will lower your utility costs.

 Illinois Home Weatherization Assistance Program (IHWAP)

 Funded through the U.S. Department of Health and Human Services, the U.S. Department of Energy and the State of Illinois, IHWAP helps low-income families in Illinois who live at or below 200% of the federal poverty level.
 Weatherization program operators employ a wide array of testing devices to determine how the most energy can be saved and install energy-saving materials such as efficient furnaces, insulation, etc.

 The average IHWAP participant is able to lower their annual energy bill by more than $300 per year.
 To learn more, contact your local community action agency.

 LIHEAP is designed to help eligible low-income households pay for energy services.
 Funded by the U.S. Department of Health and Human Services and the State of Illinois, energy assistance is provided by local community action agencies or not-for-profit agencies throughout the state.
 You must contact the agency provider in your area to apply for assistance.
 A complete list of county agencies can be found at www.liheapillinois.com.